Places To Visit In Haridwar For An Ultimate Soul-Stirring Experience

 Prakash Lassi

 While strolling through the narrow congested lanes of Moti Bazaar, if you ask anyone for the best lassi in town, they'll immediately point you towards Prakash.
 A tall, creamy, chilled glass of lassi on a hot summer day can melt away all your woes.
-The shop is decades old and revels in the fact that nothing has changed over the years.
+The shop is one of the best places to go in Haridwar and is decades old, revelling in the fact that nothing has changed over the years.
 While you're downing a glass (or two) we also suggest packing up some laddos for later.

 Jain Chaat Bhandar

-Going to Haridwar and not trying the famous Jain kaanji vada is a crime.
-The shop has been around for decades with hundreds visiting everyday.
-The shop does not use any garlic, potatoes, and onions, truly making it a Jain establishment.
+Going to Haridwar and not trying the famous Jain kanji vada is a crime.
+The shop has been around for decades with hundreds visiting every day, making it one of the best places to visit in Haridwar.
+The shop does not use any garlic, potatoes, or onions, truly making it a Jain establishment.
 It is considered a culinary gem in Haridwar and rightly so.
-When here, start with the papdi chaat, which is a burst of flavour, and end with the famous kaanji vada, which is refreshing and extremely digestive too!
-While you'r at it, you can also pack a few plates of kaanji vada since they stay fresh for a long time.
+When here, start with the papdi chaat, which is a burst of flavour, and end with the famous kanji vada, which is refreshing and extremely digestive too!
+While you're at it, you can also pack a few plates of kanji vada since they stay fresh for a long time.

 Mathura Walo Ki Pracheen Dukaan

-If you love puri-subji, then don't think twice before heading to this spot.
-The shop has three outlets all one after the other offering everything from sweets to food.
+If you love puri subji, then don't think twice before heading to this spot.
+The shop has three outlets all one after the other offering everything from sweets to food which makes it one of the best places to visit in Haridwar for unforgettable dining.
 Always packed, and a great place for breakfast, Mathura Walo Ki Pracheen Dukaan is a must-visit.
-Other than the puri-aloo, we also suggest trying the malai samosa and kachodi.
+Other than the puri-aloo, we also suggest trying the malai samosa and kachodi

 Pandit Ji Poori Wale

-Needless to say, pooris are a big deal in Haridwar.
-And Pandit Ji Poori Wale is famous for the delectable food.
-They are known to serve amazing poori-subji along with three side dishes—gravy aloo (potato) dry aloo, and seethaphal (custard apple).
+Needless to say, pooris are a big deal in Haridwar and Pandit Ji Poori Wale is famous for its delectable food.
+They are known to serve amazing puri subji along with three side dishes—gravy aloo (potato) dry aloo, and seethaphal (custard apple).
 They serve throughout the day, breakfast lunch and dinner.
-They start serving at 6.30 AM and close shop at 10.30 PM.

 Best Places To Stay